twitchy-ears/get-ssh-agent-gnome-keyring-daemon/README.md

      (keychain-refresh-environment)))
 ```

-Which means if it gets it from the gnome-keyring-daemon it doesn't
+So if there is already a running gnome-keyring-daemon it doesn't
-try keychain-refresh-environment.
+try keychain-refresh-environment (which will probably start another ssh-agent)

-If your socket is in another location you can call:
+Lastly if your socket is in another location you can call:

 ```
 (get-ssh-agent-gnome-keyring-daemon "/path/to/your/socket")
 ```

 Just keep in mind this is going to be put into a pgrep shell command and I can't guarentee this is totally secure.
 You have been warned.